citynetwork/docs/docs/howto/openstack/nova/boot-image-volume.md

 # Converting a boot-from-image server to boot-from-volume

 You can freely move any server [between {{brand}}
-regions](move-server-between-regions), provided it boots from a volume (which we generally recommend, since it affords more flexibility than booting from an image).
+regions](move-server-between-regions.md), provided it boots from a volume (which we generally recommend, since it affords more flexibility than booting from an image).
 You may still have boot-from-image servers, though.
 To verify that a particular server is of that type, you can go